aphecetche/hugo-aphecetche/content/post/dev-machine-setup.md

 ## Preparation

+The installation will be done with the help of [Ansible](https://docs.ansible.com/ansible/latest/index.html).

+Two machines are involved in the process : the _control_ node and the _managed_ node.
+Ansible need only be installed on the control node.
+The managed and control nodes can be the same machine.
-Make a regular install of the target OS (e.g. macos, ubuntu, etc...)
+For any of the two nodes you must first make a regular install of the target OS (e.g.  macos, ubuntu, etc...)

-During that you need to :
+During that regular installation you need to :

 - create (at least) one user with admin rights (i.e. the user that can issue `sudo` commands)